dickinson-comp256/COMP256/README.md

 Prerequisite: 132.
 Three hours of classroom and two hours of laboratory a week.
 Offered every spring.

+The course website can be found at: https://dickinson-comp256.github.io/website/

 256 is part of the full [Dickinson College Computer Science Curriculum](https://www.dickinson.edu/homepage/402/computer_science_curriculum).

 ---